Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted directed Steiner tree problem

 \section{The weighted directed Steiner tree problem}

-Here we prove that the standard reduction from the \domSet problem to the \dirST problem (with arc weights) translates into inapproximability of the latter problem.
-By a recent result~\cite{chen2016constant}, there is no constant approximation algorithm for the \domSet problem, even when parametrizing by the size of the optimum solution, unless $\W{1} = \FPT$.
+Here, we prove that the standard reduction from the \domSet problem to the \dirST problem (with arc weights) translates into inapproximability of the latter problem.
+By a recent result of~\citet{dom-set}, there is no $f(b)$-approximation algorithm for the \domSet problem, even when parameterizing by the size $b$ of the optimum solution, unless $\W{1} = \FPT$.